-Duchess was first seen wearing the two piece ensemble publicly in February 2017 during the Guild of Health Writers Conference.
+Duchess was first seen wearing the two-piece ensemble publicly in February 2017 during the Guild of Health Writers Conference.

 Catherine paired the outfit with a new pair of shoes.
-She wore Rupert Sanderson Nada patent leather pumps with gold pebble.
-Thanks to ufonomore and GabiK_blogoKate for quick id. ufonomore on Twitter got the confirmation from label that the design is exclusive to the label’s London Store.
+She wore Rupert Sanderson Nada patent leather pumps with a gold pebble.
+Thanks to ufonomore and GabiK_blogoKate for quick id. ufonomore on Twitter got the confirmation from the label that the design is exclusive to the label’s London Store.

-Here the Nada Pumps are shown in different style sold out on Net-a-Porter.
+Here, the Nada Pumps are shown in different style sold out on Net-a-Porter.
 The €565 pumps were described as, “Expertly crafted in Italy from glossy patent-leather, this pair features the label’s signature hollow gold pebble at the pointed toe”.